Seattle is an ‘anarchist’ city, Trump administration says

 In Seattle’s case, the Justice Department cited the CHOP area, which was cleared in early July after about three weeks when, following days of often hostile clashes between police and protesters, Seattle police largely abandoned a six-block area.
 At least two people were killed in or near CHOP.

-The Justice Department cited Seattle Mayor Jenny Durkan’s own order, that she issued when CHOP was cleared, which said “person-related crime” had increased 525% in the area compared to the same period in 2019.
+The Justice Department cited Durkan’s own order, that she issued when CHOP was cleared, which said “person-related crime” had increased 525% in the area compared to the same period in 2019.

 The Justice Department also said the city “refused to undertake reasonable measures to counteract criminal activities,” even though the city cleared CHOP months ago.